hughevans/pagedown-bootstrap-rails/README.md

   //= require markdown.extra
 ```

-You will need to instantiate PageDown and pagedown-bootstrap-rails comes with `pagedown_init` for you to optionally include:
+You will need to initialize PageDown in your form, so PageDown Bootstrap Rails comes with `pagedown_init` for you to optionally include:

 ``` coffee
   $ ->